AlanZhangUCSC/PEQG_2026_pangenome_trees/README.md

 ```

 **Haplotype deconvolution.** Panmap can estimate the haplotype composition of a mixed-strain sample.
 The example here
-uses a SARS-CoV-2 wastewater amplicon sample collected at Point Loma on 1/9/2022.The sample has already been
+uses a SARS-CoV-2 wastewater amplicon sample collected at Point Loma on 1/9/2022 by [Karthikeyan et al.](https://www.nature.com/articles/s41586-022-05049-6).The sample has already been
 preprocessed (trimming, amplicon stack information, etc.).
 On how to preprocess wastewater samples, please refer to
 [Panmap documentation](https://amkram.github.io/panmap/metagenomic.html).